Oushesh/url-shortening_service_fastapi_mongodb/README.md

     Plus, development clouds like Heroku and Digital Ocean charge 7 USD for just storage and running apps like Django and FastAPI so I hacked my way to deploying Django and FastAPI on vercel and it works.

+    Also precommit hooks for code quality and consistency are used: black and isort is used.
+When code is pushed code gets automatically restructured for readability purposes.

 ## Preview
+    When you run the app: put http://127.0.0.1:8000/docs# on your browser.
    ![](docs/gif_fastapi_swagger.gif)